philipross/docs/Jamf/Jamf-Setup-Manager/Jamf Setup Manager _ macOS 15.4+.md

 # How changes to macOS 15.4 impact the use of Jamf Setup Manager

-###### N.B: The details within this document are applicable to macOS 15.4.0 and 15.4.1.<br />In my testing, there's no change to the Setup Assistant flow with the release of macOS 15.4.1 on 16th April 2025
+###### Amendment: 17th April 2025<br />The details within this document are applicable to macOS 15.4.0 and 15.4.1.<br />In my testing, there's no change to the Setup Assistant flow with the release of macOS 15.4.1 on 16th April 2025

 ## Firstly, how has Setup Assistant changed in macOS 15.4?